reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 ## Attention!
 Always make nandroid backup before install or updating version, since these are experimental versions!

-I only test this on my Redmi 4A rolex Android 10.
+I only test this on my Redmi 4A rolex AOSP Android 10.
 Android 11 or other devices may not work.

 Now this module supports Audio Modification Library module, also [ACDB module](https://t.me/viperatmos), but still can be stand alone.